Margherita Pizza

 For the best tomatoes, look for imported San Marzano Peeled Tomatoes.
 These are grown in the Sarnese-Nocerino district and are renowned for their quality due to the mineral-rich volcanic soil near Mount Vesuvius.
 Pastene and Cento are two brands I’ve used.

-Several homemade pizza sauce recipes call for precooking the sauce prior to topping the pizza.
+Several homemade pizza sauce recipes call for precooking the sauce before topping the pizza.
 The high oven temps will cook the tomatoes adequately so there is no need to do so.
 By heating the sauce only once, you’ll also preserve the tomato’s freshness.
 You will be amazed at the difference in the quality of homemade pizza sauce over jarred.

-- Always go light on the sauce and cheese.
+• Always go light on the sauce and cheese.
 It’s very tempting to load up on both however authentic Italian pizza is mainly focused on the dough.

-- Light toppings keep the crust from getting saturated and soggy.
+• Light toppings keep the crust from getting saturated and soggy.
 Fresh mozzarella contains more moisture than processed shredded cheese, so by keeping toppings light, you will help your crust stay crispy.

-- Prepare cheese by cutting it into small cubes or thin strips.
+• Prepare cheese by cutting it into small cubes or thin strips.
 You should be able to see the sauce around the finished melted cheese.
 Strips are by far my favorite method for better melting.

 Frequently Asked Questions